pchiorean/Indentz/docs/README.md

 - **Overwrite existing files:** The files will be overwritten _if_ the destination is the same.
 If unchecked, the files will get unique names by incrementing their index – for example, we'll export as `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.

 **Updating source:**
-- **Save modified:** After export, modified documents can be updated (e.g., if you want to preserve changes made by a script).
+- **Save modified documents:** Will update source documents after export (e.g., if you want to preserve changes made by a script).

-- **Save all documents:** Documents will be saved regardless if modified or not.
-You can also enforce a **Save as** for all documents – this is useful for reducing the size of documents that have been modified many times (on each regular save the document grows with the latest changes).
+- **Use 'Save as...' to reduce size:** This is useful for reducing the size of documents that have been modified many times (with each regular save the document grows with the latest changes).

 **Global options:**
-- **Upgrade [Converted] documents**: Upgrade or skip documents from previous versions of InDesign.
+- **Upgrade [Converted] documents**: Will upgrade documents from previous versions of InDesign.

-**Note:** The settings are saved every time you run the script, but if you keep the **Opt/Alt** key pressed while clicking **Start**, the script will run without saving them.
+**Note:** The settings are saved every time you run the script, but if you keep the **Opt/Alt** key pressed while clicking **Start**, the script will not update settings in this session.

 **Shortcut:** ⌃E